oracle-livelabs/developer/multicloud-azuredevops-oracledb/createake/createake.md

-# Setup environment
+# Create Resource Group, AKE Kubernetes Cluster, and Container Registry

 ## Introduction

-In this lab, we will create an Azure Kubernetes cluster and look at a couple options to access it.
+In this lab, we will create an Azure Kubernetes cluster and look at a few options to access it.
+We will also create an Azure Container Registry

 *Estimated Time:* 5 minutes